firebase/flutterfire/README.md

 Plugin issues that are not specific to FlutterFire can be filed in the [Flutter issue tracker](https://github.com/flutter/flutter/issues/new).

+Please keep in mind that deleting the default Firebase app is not possible

 ## Contributing

 If you wish to contribute a change to any of the existing plugins in this repo, please review